 - Last year's Wall Art Calendar or other images on stiff paper

 - Glue Stick and/or White Glue

 - 2 ft of Decorative Ribbon, cut in half

 - Exacto Knife

 1) The first thing you'll need to do is carefully tear out your craft page from the calendar.
-The top edge of every page is perforated to ensure a clean rip!

 3) Once the postbox is cut out you will next fold across the dotted lines.
 For a really precise-looking finished product it is important to press each fold well.
 We recommend using a pencil as a pressing tool, laying the pencil flat against the fold and pressing firmly all along the edge.

 4) Next, using the little stars as your guide, glue the ribbons in place.
 We used a glue stick for this part of the project but suggest using a small dot of white glue for each ribbon and taking a tea break to let the glue dry all the way if you want the ribbon to adhere really securely.